 We need to focus on willpower.
 It's an inner strength that we can rely on.
 If we want to see any change in our lives, we need to be willing to make sacrifices.
-We need willpower to change ourselves: the way we think, feel or react.
+We need the willpower to change ourselves: the way we think, feel, or react.
 It's an extremely tiring thing, though.
 When we land in a situation where self-control is necessary, we drain ourselves of energy.
-We therefore need to make sure that we eat healthy and keep fit.
+Therefore, we need to make sure that we eat healthily and keep fit.
 A healthy mind and body can cope better with emotional strain.
-In order to remain strong we need to be motivated.
+In order to remain strong, we need to be motivated.

-- Inner motivation applies all three steps above to achieve its goal.
+Inner motivation uses all three steps above to achieve its goal.
 Let's look at the following example to explain this.
 We are drunk at a party.
 We do and say whatever we please.
 The minute our parents or boss walks into the room, we are highly motivated to be in control.
 We set the standard.
 We monitor our state of mind and make sure we are in control of our emotions.
-We focus on our inner strength and manage to speak carefully – even if it is very difficult.
-Of course we know that our attempt will only work to a certain point, but we do everything in our power to adjust to the situation.
+We focus on our inner strength and manage to speak carefully, even if it is very difficult.
+Of course, we know that our attempt will only work to a certain point, but we do everything in our power to adjust to the situation.
 Without motivation, we will not be able to do this.

 How to control ourselves

-We experience so many different situations every day.
-Without having to think about each situation, we adjust quite naturally to what we see and hear and feel.
+We experience so many different situations every day and, without having to think about each situation, we adjust quite naturally to what we see, hear and feel.
 The minute we find ourselves in a situation that clashes with our desires, we battle to adjust.

 A good example to use is sound.
 If we don’t like noise, our desire is to have peace and quiet.
 We want sounds around us that we can actually tolerate.
-The minute our peace and quiet is disturbed and any given sound starts to irritate us or make us feel anxious we are no longer able to adjust to the sound naturally.
-We become more and more aware of the sound and it affects our emotional equilibrium.
+The minute our peace and quiet are disturbed, and any given sound starts to irritate us or make us feel anxious, we are no longer able to adjust to the sound naturally.
+We become more and more aware of the sound, and it affects our emotional equilibrium.

-We are amazing!
+We are truly amazing!
 We've been created to be flexible and adaptable.
-From a very young age we are able to adjust to the world’s demands.
+From a very young age, we are able to adjust to the world’s demands.
 The problem then doesn't lie in the situations we experience.
 It lies within us.
 We have different desires (wants and needs).
 These desires affect how we respond in situations.
-To be able to cope successfully, we need to control our thoughts, emotions and actions.
+To be able to cope successfully, we need to control our thoughts, emotions, and actions.

 How can we learn to control ourselves?
 Here are four steps to consider: